PerryAsleep/Fumen/ChartGenerator/README.md

 The application understands most technical moves including crossovers, inverted steps (a.k.a Afronova walks), foot swaps, and brackets.

 ## Installation
+`ChartGenerator` is available for Windows.
 Download the latest version from the [Releases](https://github.com/PerryAsleep/Fumen/releases) page.

 ## Configuration
 See the [Configuration](docs/Config.md) Guide.

 ## Usage
 Double-click `ChartGenerator.exe`.

+## How it Works
+TODO